 Dr. Antoine Garibaldi is the 25th President of University of Detroit Mercy, a Catholic, Master’s Comprehensive University sponsored by the Religious Sisters of Mercy and the Society of Jesus (Jesuits).
 Founded in 1877 by the Jesuits, University of Detroit consolidated with Mercy College of Detroit in 1990.
 University of Detroit Mercy is the largest Catholic University in Michigan and has close to 5,000 students in 116 undergraduate and graduate academic programs, including professional programs in Architecture, Dentistry and Law.
 Dr. Garibaldi is the first lay president of the University and a tenured Professor of Education.

-Since June 2011, he has led the development and implementation of the University of Detroit Mercy Strategic Plan: 2012-2017, which includes major goals focused on UDM's academic and institutional excellence, enrollment, fundraising and community engagement.
-For the 15th consecutive year, UDM was ranked in the top tier of universities in the Midwest Region in the 2016 edition of U.S. News & World Report's "Best Colleges."
-In addition to the University's ranking of #23 in the magazine's annual list of regional universities, UDM was also named one of the "Best Colleges for Veterans" and "A+ Schools for B students."
-A major comprehensive campaign is underway and several significant grants have been received over the last four years, including a $1.5 million grant from the Ford Foundation; a $750,000 three-year grant from the W.K.
+Since June 2011, he has led the development and implementation of the University of Detroit Mercy Strategic Plan: 2012-2017, which includes major goals focused on Detroit Mercy's academic and institutional excellence, enrollment, fundraising and community engagement.
+For the 16th consecutive year, Detroit Mercy was ranked in the top tier of universities in the Midwest Region in the 2017 edition of U.S. News & World Report’s “Best Colleges.”
+In addition to being the highest ranking Midwest Regional school in Michigan in the magazine’s annual list, Detroit Mercy was also named one of the “Best Values” in the region and continues to be an “A+ School for B Students.”
+A major comprehensive campaign is underway and several significant grants have been received over the last five years, including a $1.5 million grant from the Ford Foundation; a $750,000 three-year grant from the W.K.
 Kellogg Foundation; a five-year $21.2 million BUILD grant from the National Institutes of Health (NIH) in collaboration with three other Detroit colleges and universities; and a first-time ever, five-year $1.1 million Student Support Services Program grant from the United States Department of Education.
-In 2015, UDM initiated the development of the Live6 Alliance, a community revitalization organization, which UDM is a key member along with The Kresge Foundation and the Detroit Economic Growth Corporation that will focus on strengthening the Livernois Avenue and McNichols Road (6 Mile Road) commercial corridors in Northwest Detroit.
+In 2015, Detroit Mercy initiated the development of the Live6 Alliance, a community revitalization organization, which Detroit Mercy is a key member along with The Kresge Foundation and the Detroit Economic Growth Corporation that will focus on strengthening the Livernois Avenue and McNichols Road (6 Mile Road) commercial corridors in Northwest Detroit.

 Prior to joining University of Detroit Mercy, Dr. Garibaldi was the sixth President of Gannon University for nine and a half years from 2001 to 2010.
 During his tenure, enrollment increased by 24 percent – more than 830 students – to 4,238 students; the endowment more than doubled; more than $40 million was raised for the largest comprehensive campaign in Gannon's history, which included more than $31.5 million in private gifts, two first-ever multi-million dollar federal grants from the U.S. Department of Education, major grants from the National Science Foundation and other foundations, and more than $5 million of federal and state grants to establish the Erie Technology Incubator.
 Additionally, during his decade at Gannon, more than thirty buildings were constructed, acquired and renovated; and the University was ranked for seven consecutive years in the top tier of Northern Best Regional Universities by U.S. News & World Report’s “America’s Best Colleges” in its 2005-2011 editions.
 Gannon was also ranked in the Great Schools, Great Prices category for five years and as a Top Up-and-Coming School in 2009.